BREAKING: Stephen Constantine resigns as India coach | Goal.com

 India needed a draw against Bahrain in their final group match to qualify for the knockout stages for the first time ever in their history.
 However, they were thwarted in cruel fashion as an 89th minute penalty from Jamal Rashed handed Bahrain all three points.

-Immediately after the defeat, the Englishman announced that he has decided to step down from his position.
+Immediately after the defeat, the Englishman revealed that he had decided to step down from his position.

 "I have been here for four years.
 My objective from day one was to qualify for the Asian Cup and we have done that," expressed the coach.